pitrew/infinite-books-list/README.md

 Open http://localhost:3000 in your browser.

 ## How to use
-* To load more books scroll to the bottom of the page
+* To load more books scroll the list
 * You can sort by book and author name clicking on column headers (Name or Author)
 * Clicking twice changes sort order from ascending to descending.
 The arrow will indicate the order.
 * If you want to clear sort order click the column one more time